biswas006/Deep-Learning--Steel-Defect-Detection/README.md

 This web application built in Python using Streamlit predicts whether a person has diabetes or not based on their medical attributes.
 It utilizes the Diabetes dataset obtained from Kaggle.

-The [Web App] (https://biswas006-diabetes-prediction-diabetes-prediction-webapp-tb9jub.streamlit.app/?embed=true" frameborder="0" allowFullScreen="true") allows users to input various medical attributes such as the number of pregnancies, plasma glucose concentration, blood pressure, skin thickness, insulin level, BMI, diabetes pedigree function, and age.
+The [Web App](https://biswas006-diabetes-prediction-diabetes-prediction-webapp-tb9jub.streamlit.app) allows users to input various medical attributes such as the number of pregnancies, plasma glucose concentration, blood pressure, skin thickness, insulin level, BMI, diabetes pedigree function, and age.
 Based on these inputs, the machine learning model predicts whether the person is likely to have diabetes or not.

 ## Dataset
 The dataset used for training the model is the "Diabetes Dataset" available on Kaggle.
 You can find the dataset [here](https://www.kaggle.com/datasets/mathchi/diabetes-data-set).
 It consists of several features related to diabetes, such as pregnancies, glucose concentration, blood pressure, skin thickness, insulin level, BMI, diabetes pedigree function, and age.
 The dataset also includes an "Outcome" column indicating whether the person has diabetes (1) or not (0).